joeky888/joeky888/ReadMe.md

-### Hello!
-Nice to make your acquaintance
+### Hello 👋

-#### Most of the time work as a FinTech backend developer and DevOps manager.
-Code as performant and secure as possible.
+#### Most of the time work as a FinTech backend developer, 2&3D Game frontend developer and DevOps manager.

 * Don't really use Github nowadays
 * Experienced developer